 When it comes to detecting and stopping CNP frauds, there are two best methods for authenticating online transactions, including:

 - Negative lists – also called blacklists.

 - CVV or CVN numbers – the 3 or 4 digits number on the card back.

 Apart from this, AVS (Address Verification System) is also an effective method to verify the address of an individual who claims to own the credit card.
 This system allows merchants to check the billing address of a credit/debit card given by a consumer while processing a payment.
 This can help you lower the risk of payment fraud.

 Though card-not-present transactions sound a little scary, most business models need to incorporate CNP to be successful.
 There are multiple ways to accept CNP transactions securely, including:

 - Online Invoices: Businesses can send invoices to their customers to receive payments on their services.
 Online invoices are automatic billing methods that help you to get paid faster.

 - Payments API: Under this, you can accept payments using your application.
 You can create a payment API that allows you to receive your business payments quickly without any hassle.

 Risks Involved with CNP Transactions

-As mentioned above, the risk level for CNP transactions is much higher than card-present transactions.
-This is because card-not-present transactions need significantly less hard proofs – leading to frauds.
+As mentioned above, the risk level for CNP transactions is much higher than for card-present transactions.
+This is because card-not-present transactions need significantly fewer hard proofs – leading to fraud.